← Projects

 Memory is the heart of it

 Most “AI memory” is a search problem: find the most similar past chunk, paste it into the prompt.
-EchoVessel treats memory as a structure — four layers, each answering a different question about the persona’s relationship with you.
+EchoVessel treats memory as a structure — six layers, each answering a different question about the persona’s relationship with you.

 LayerQuestion it answersWhat it storesWritten whenRole at read time